sudo-su-ayan-ali/websec_writeups/PortSwigger Academy Lab Challenges/BAC (Broken Access Control) /Unprotected Admin Functionality with Unpredictable URL.md

-## Bug Report: Unprotected Admin Functionality with Unpredictable URL
+## lab: Unprotected Admin Functionality with Unpredictable URL

 **Summary:**
 An administrative panel is accessible to unauthenticated users via an obscure but unprotected URL.
 This allows any user to perform privileged actions, such as deleting other users, without proper authorization.